 The normal closed-loop operation mode, LOW, adjusts the integrator dynamically to minimize the error.
 The integration is performed in discrete time, with updates every 10 milliseconds.
 When operating open-loop however, in the RICH or O2 failure modes, the feedback error is ignored and the integrator is held.
 This gives the best correction based on the most recent valid feedback.

-Simulation results are shown in Figure 10 and Figure 11.
+Simulation results are shown in Figure 11 and Figure 12.
 The simulation is run with a throttle input that ramps from 10 to 20 degrees over a period of two seconds, then goes back to 10 degrees over the next two seconds.
 This cycle repeats continuously while the engine is held at a constant speed so that the user can experiment with different fault conditions and failure modes.
-Double-click on a sensor switch in the model to simulate the failure of the associated sensor.
-Repeat this operation to toggle the switch back for normal operation.
+Click on a sensor fault switch in the dashboard subsystem to simulate the failure of the associated sensor.
+Repeat this operation to slide the switch back for normal operation.

 Refer to other examples related to sldemo_fuelsys: